 What is a Deposition?

 When you are involved in an employment lawsuit and you learn that the date and time for your deposition have been set, you might be unsure of what you should expect.
 What is a deposition?
 A deposition is an event during litigation where a witness or party to litigation is questioned for sworn testimony.
-More simply, a deposition is an event, usually out of court, where the other side to the lawsuit (usually the employer’s attorney) has the opportunity to ask you questioned while you are sworn to tell the truth (under oath).
+More simply, a deposition is an event, usually out of court, where the other side to the lawsuit (usually the employer’s lawyer) has the opportunity to ask you questioned while you are sworn to tell the truth (under oath).
 Depositions occur during the discovery phase of litigation.
 During litigation, either side may have the opportunity to take the depositions of the plaintiff (usually employee), the defendant’s representative, and potential witnesses.

 So what to expect if you are scheduled for a deposition?
-During the deposition, it is likely you will be asked a series of questions from the employer’s attorney.
-Luckily, absent extraordinary you will typically have the opportunity to have your attorney present for the questioning with you.
-In addition to the presence of the Defendant’s attorney and your attorney, throughout the deposition, a stenographer or court reporter typically will record the proceedings so that there is a written transcript afterward.
+During the deposition, it is likely you will be asked a series of questions from the employer’s lawyer.
+Luckily, absent extraordinary you will typically have the opportunity to have your lawyer present for the questioning with you.
+In addition to the presence of the Defendant’s lawyer and your lawyer, throughout the deposition, a stenographer or court reporter typically will record the proceedings so that there is a written transcript afterward.
 Other individuals may be permitted to attend the deposition, as well.
 For instance, it is typical that every party to the lawsuit has a right to attend a deposition.
 Therefore, you should not be surprised in an employment-law litigation matter if the employer’s representative is present for your deposition, as well.
-However, only the Defendant’s attorney (and sometimes your attorney) will be permitted to ask you questions.
+However, only the Defendant’s lawyer (and sometimes your lawyer) will be permitted to ask you questions.
 Interestingly, it is unlikely that the deposition will take place in the courtroom.
 Instead, it is typical for a deposition to take place in conference rooms where you will be sitting at a conference table, for example.
 Depending on the complexity of the deposition and the type of litigation (state court vs federal court), you may expect the deposition to last a full day or more.

 What Kinds of Questions Should You Expect from an Employment Law Deposition?